Vienna on a Budget: Avoid Tourist Traps

 Other Options for Getting to Vienna

-Another option is to check whether it is cheaper to fly to Bratislava.
+You could also check whether it is cheaper to fly to Bratislava instead of Vienna.
 Bratislava is the capital of the neighbouring country Slovakia.
-It is not expensive to get to Vienna from Slovakia and only takes just over an hour.
+It is not expensive to get to Vienna from Slovakia and takes just over an hour.

 If you are combining your trip to Vienna with a wider European tour, Vienna is also easily accessible by train, bus or car from other major European cities and countries.